spacetelescope/jwst/docs/jwst/rscd/description.rst

 where T is the time since the last frame in the last integration.

 The correction algorithm is slightly modified if the previous integration saturated.
-In this case the scale factor in the above equation is calculated using an estimation of the what the last frame in the previous integration would of been if saturation did not exist.
+In this case the scale factor in the above equation is calculated using an estimate of the what the last frame in the previous integration would have been if saturation did not exist.
 This estimated last frame is from a linear fit of the non-saturating groups in the ramp.